A-Mikhail/ProtonMail-Theme/README.md

 All changes that fall into this update I will write later in one big post somewhere on the Internet.
 Thank you all for the feedback and help.

+# How to use?
+Copy-and-paste code from [style.css](https://raw.githubusercontent.com/A-Mikhail/redesigned-protonmail/master/style.css) if you want to make changes in the theme, or [style.css.min](https://raw.githubusercontent.com/A-Mikhail/redesigned-protonmail/master/style.css.min) inside the text area "Custom theme" in the [Appearance](https://mail.protonmail.com/appearance) tab.

 # Previous Version

 #### 6th Update